 As noted above, the neutral third party that serves as the trustee is often a title company.

 If the deed of trust process proceeds in the way that home loans typically do, then the trustee has one of the three duties listed below:

 - If the trustor decides to sell the property before the loan is fully paid off, the trustee should pay the lender the proceeds of the sale to cover the remaining amount due on the loan.
 The excess will go to the trustor that sells the property.

-- If the loan is fully paid off before the end of the term, then the trustee is the one who will dissolve the trust and transfer the legal title to the trustor.
+- If the loan is fully paid off, then the trustee is the one who will dissolve the trust and transfer the legal title to the trustor.

-- In a third scenario in which the borrower defaults on the terms of the trust, then the role of the trustee is to sell the property in order to help the beneficiary protect their investment.
+- If the borrower defaults on the terms of the trust, the trustee is to sell the property in order to help the beneficiary protect their investment.

 6. What does a deed of trust include?

 A deed of trust has several different components (some of which are like a mortgage).

 These aspects function similarly to a traditional property deed.